PatrickKyei/exception/_posts/2023-08-03-i-used-120-days-to-learn-this.md

 ### Asking For Help Is A Sign Strength

-Contrary to our prenotion about asking for from other people, it is a sign of strength to ask someone for help.
+Contrary to our prenotion about asking for help from other people, it is a sign of strength to ask someone for help.

 This was a completely new environment for me.
 Which means that there were many things I needed someone to help me out with which included getting access to certain information I didn't have.